 Data derive from 8 Departments of Pneumonology all over Greece that registered every case of ILD that was alive on 2004 as well as for every new case from 1st January 2004 to 31st.
 Questions on the patients’ demographic data, the exact diagnosis and the procedures used to establish the diagnosis were included.
 Centers covering about 60% of the Greek population have been analyzed (Karakatsani 2009).
 Results: A total of 967 cases have been registered.
 The estimated prevalence of ILDs is 17.3 cases per 100,000 inhabitants.
 The estimated annual incidence of ILDs is 4.63 new cases per 100,000 inhabitants.
 The most frequent disease is sarcoidosis (34.1%), followed in decreasing order by IIPs (29.5%).
 Idiopathic pulmonary fibrosis (IPF) accounted for 19.5% of all ILDs, whilst usual interstitial pneumonia (UIP) was the most frequent histology among IIPs.
 The above-mentioned diseases are followed ILD associated with collagen vascular diseases (12.4%), cryptogenic organizing pneumonia (5.3%), histiocytosis (3.8%), and hypersensitivity pneumonitis (2.6%).
 Unclassified ILD or not otherwise specified accounted for the 8.5% of prevalent cases.
 Among incident cases, IIPs are the most frequent (32.4%) followed by sarcoidosis (23.2%).
 In a population of 251 sarcoid patients, (88 men and 163 women, mean age 46±13.7 years), coming from 4 centers in Greece we observed the following: The majority of patients were non smokers and had Stage II-III disease.
 8% presented with Löfgren syndrome, 22% with erythema nodosum and 11% also with extra pulmonary involvement.

-We urge our colleagues to assist to the next WASOG Conference in October 19-22, 2017 in Beijing to get updated information and knowledge on sarcoidosis and other ILDs.
+We urge our colleagues to assist to get updated information and knowledge on sarcoidosis and other ILDs.